DanHatesNumbers/danhatesnumbers.github.io/_drafts/BootToRoot-Zico2.md

 As part of an effort to learn more about security, I've decided to start working on Boot2Root VM's from [VulnHub](https://vulnhub.com).
 I've always felt that documenting the steps you have taken to achieve something and then writing those notes up into something that past you would have appreciated as a learning resource is a great way of clarifying your knowledge and also honing your technical writing skills.
 As this is primarily a personal learning exercise, I will also be documenting the main things I have learned by tackling each VM.

 For this walkthrough, I have a Kali VM with a pair of NICs; one in NAT mode and another on an internal network with no host connection on the 192.168.56.1/24 subnet.
 I also have the Zico2 VM on the same internal network on the 192.168.56.1/24 subnet and I've disabled the default NAT NIC.
+This is to ensure that the vulnerable host is isolated from my home network, while allowing my Kali VM to reach the internet for software updates and downloading exploit code.
+Eventually, I want to build a truly isolated lab environment based on da_667's excellent book ["Building Virtual Machine Labs"](https://leanpub.com/avatar) for this sort of work.

-To quickly determine the DHCP lease for the VM, I ran Nmap with `nmap -sn 192.168.56.1/24` to perform a ping sweep of my testing subnet and correlated the hosts that responded to the pings with the MAC address of the NIC attached to the target VM, which had acquired a lease for 192.168.56.101.
+This BTR VM is configured to acquire a DHCP lease, so to quickly determine what IP address it has acquired, I ran Nmap with `nmap -sn 192.168.56.1/24` to perform a ping sweep of my testing subnet.
+The output of that Nmap scan contains the MAC addresses of each host that responded to the ping sweep, so I correlated that list with the MAC address of the NIC attached to the target VM, and found that it had acquired a lease for 192.168.56.101.

 ~~~
 ~/b/zico2 # ❯❯❯ nmap -sn 192.168.56.1/24